So, you’ve decided upon Microsoft 365 and the Azure cloud for your business. Congratulations. We think you’ve made the right choice.

 Microsoft 365 Business Premium gives your business everything it needs to operate and grow.
 That’s why we recommend it to all our customers.

 Making this choice may not be an easy task.
 If you are a business larger than 300 employees, it may be a decision that is made for you.
+Overall, we recommend Business Premium for the first 300 licenses, before adding E3 and both Defender licenses for the rest.

 Either way, take time to make the best decision for your company, securing the features that will keep your business humming.
 If you have any extra questions about which M365 plan to choose, give us a call today at 855-4IT-GUYS, or schedule a chat with our virtual CIO.